 Qi Qong 18 Style for health and longevity

-heal posture through qigong and naturopathic treatments (at this site)
+heal posture with naturopathic treatments (at this site).

 Taichido.com a wider view of tai chi and related subjects